Docker compose

 • Run docker compose version to confirm.

-Backup & Reinstall
+Backup and Reinstall

 Was this helpful?